gabedunn-archive/devmod-v5/readme.md

 `roles.muted` | `muted` | Name of the role to apply to muted users.
 `roles.verified` | `verified` | Name of the role to apply to verified users.
 `Activities` | `[...]` | List of activities for the bot's status message.
 `tags` | `[...]` | List of tags for the `.tag` command.
 Each one is a discord embed object.
-Can be imported from a different file.
+Can be imported from a different file (config/tags.js).
 `approvedRoles` | `[...]` | List of lists of roles the reaction roles channel.
-Can be imported from a different file.
+Can be imported from a different file (config/approvedRoles.js).

-Afterwards, open up `src/utils/approvedRoles.js`.
-Add role names and emojis that you would like members to be able to assign to themselves via the role command and reactions.
-This is case sensitive, so be sure to get it 100% accurate.

 ### Step 5 - Running the Bot
 Now that you have all of the options set up, you can run the bot.
-If you want to run it on your computer while keeping the command line window open, use either the command `npm run start` (`yarn start`) or `npm run build` (`yarn build`) and `node ./dist/devmod.js`.

-If you want to run the bot in the background without needing to keep a command line window open, build it with `npm run build` (`yarn build`) and run it with the command `pm2 start ./dist/devmod.js`.
+To run it normally, use `yarn start` (`npm run start`).
+It can also be run with `node ./src/esm.js`.

+#### Verification bot
+There is also a verification bot that requires users to click a reaction on a message to agree to some rules in order to get a role added which you can configure to give them permission participate.

+You can start this bot with `yarn verify` (or `npm run verify`) or with `node ./src/utils/verify.js`.

 Now the bot is ready for use!

-> Just a quick note - the tags in `src/utils/tags.js`, the activities in `src/utils/activities.js`, and the roles in `src/utils/approvedRoles.js` may not be specific to all servers, so make sure to check those out before running the bot.
+> Just a quick note - the default tags in `config/tags.js`, the activities in `src/utils/default.config.js/activities.js`, and the roles in `config/approvedRoles.js` may not be specific to all servers, so make sure to check those out before running the bot.

-## Features & Usage
+## Usage

-> This overview assumes that all config options are set to their defaults.

-### Warning Users

-If a user has a role that allows them to kick users, they can use the warns system.

-`.warn <user> <reason>` will send a DM to the user with their warning, send a message to the channel specified in `CHANNEL_WARN`, and adds the warning to the database file along with the ID of the user who issued it.
-If a user already has 2 warnings, they will be banned.
-A DM will be sent to them with the reason and it will be logged to the bans channel.
-Once they are banned, all of their warnings are removed from the database.

-`.warns <user>` will list all of the warnings a user has, the reasons for these warnings, and the people who warned them.

-`.clearwarns <user>` (or `.cwarns <user>`) will clear the warnings from a user.

-### Banning Users

-If a user has a role that allows them to ban users, they can use the ban command.

-`.ban <user> [<days> <reason>]` will ban a user for the specified reason and remove the user's messages from the specified amount of days previous.

-### Unbanning Users

-If a user has a role that allows them to ban user, they are able to use the unban command.

-`.unban <user> [<reason>]` will unban a user from their username.

-### Reporting Users

-Any user can use the report command.

-`.report <message>` will send a message into the reports channel with the message, the name of the user who sent it, and the channel that it was sent from.

-### Tags

-Any user is able to use tags and list tags.

-`.tag <tag> [<user>]` will call up a tag.
-If `<user>` is specified, the bot will tag the user when sending the message.

-`.tags` will show a list of tags.
-This list will be deleted after 10 seconds.

-> Tags commands can be used in DMs.

-### Reputation

-Saying `thanks @user` or `kudos @user` will add 1 reputation to the user mentioned.

-You can view a user's reputation by running `.reputation <user>`.

-### Roles System

-Anyone can use the role command.
-It will add & remove roles that have been whitelisted in `src/utils/approvedRoles.js`.

-`.role add <role>` will add the specified role.

-`role rm <role>` will remove the specified role.

-Both commands are case sensitive.

-The roles will also be available to be added in the specified roles channel after running the `.buildroles` command.

-### Prune

-Anyone with MANAGE_MESSAGES permission can use this command.

-`.prune [<amount>]` will remove the specified amount of commands from the current channel.
-If no number is specified, the default is 5.

-### Stats & Users Commands

-These commands can be used by all users on the server.

-`.stats` will display stats about the user.

-`.users` will display the number of users on the server.

-### LMGTFY

-This command can be used by anyone.

-`.lmgtfy <query>` will send a link with the LMGTFY query.

-### Help

-Anyone can use this command.

-`.help` will send a message with a list of commands and how to use them.
-The message will be deleted after 20 seconds.

-### Ping

-Anyone can use this command.

-`.ping` will send a message to the chat with the ping and round trip time of the bot.
+The usage of this bot is described and documented on the [usage page](docs/usage.md).

 ## Future Ideas
 - Add configuration for whether to delete warns on a ban.
 - Add usage statistics to DB.

+## Author
+**devmod** © [RedXTech](https://github.com/redxtech), Released under the [MIT](./LICENSE.md) License.